August 30, 2024

 I'm learning about Takashi Matsumoto's long and winding road as I wander along it.

 At the beginning there was Happy End, of course.
-In 1971 or early 1972, while the flagship band was still active, Takashi wrote the larger part of an album called Adventures of the Pirate Kid for Apryl Fool keyboardist Hiro Yanagida's folky side-project Sons of Sun.
+In 1971 or early 1972, while the flagship band was still active, Takashi wrote the larger part of a beautiful album called The Pirate Kid's Adventure, for Apryl Fool keyboardist Hiro Yanagida's folky side-project Sons of Sun.
 In 1972 came another seven songs for a self-titled Yanagida album and five for Eiichi Ohtaki's solo debut.

-After Happy End broke up came the brief but busy period in which Takashi tried to make a living doing production work — he exhausted himself making four albums in a little over a year:
+After Happy End broke up came the brief but busy period in which Takashi tried to make a living doing production work.
+He wore himself out, shepherding four of the best albums of all time into existence in just a little over a year's time:

-1. The "Takashi solo album" Skyscraper Heroine, with Yoshitaka Minami as frontman and Caramel Mama backing (fresh off of recording Hosono House).
+1. The "Takashi solo album" Heroine of the Skyscraper, with Yoshitaka Minami as frontman and Caramel Mama backing, fresh off of recording Hosono House.

 2 & 3.
-Two albums (Golden Lion and Who'll Extend This Child a Loving Hand?) by folk singer Nobuyasu Okabayashi
+Two albums (Golden Lion and Who'll Extend This Child a Loving Hand?) by folk singer and Bob Dylan devotee Nobuyasu Okabayashi

-an old friend by then, since Happy End had backed him on tour in 1970.
+an old friend by then, since Happy End had backed him on an album and tour in 1970.
 As the so-called "god of folk," Okabayashi didn't need help with lyrics.
 Neither did...

-4. ...intrepid songwriter Morio Agata, whose Les Miserables has five songs with a Takashi lyric-writing or co-writing credit regardless.
-A couple years later, Agata put out a double album produced by Haruomi Hosono (off of which you might know this gorgeous song, which found a second home on the first disc of Hosono's 20th Century Pops box).
+4. ...intrepid lifer Morio Agata, whose Alas, No Mercy has five songs with a Takashi co-writing credit regardless.
+A couple years later, Agata put out a double album produced by Haruomi Hosono (off of which you might know this gorgeous song, which found a second home on the first disc of Hosono's 20th Century Box).

 But production meant working nonstop and still barely making ends meet.
 Takashi has said he was rarely at home that year, which for a new father two years into his first marriage did not look like a sustainable career path.
 So, hoping to make his living more reasonably, he decided to try becoming a professional lyricist.
 The rest is history...